 Plan, plan, plan!
 Business projections are vital throughout all stages of your business whether it’s start up, growth or exit planning.
 However, they are particularly integral during crisis situations like we find ourselves in with Covid-19.
 Managing your finances today stops long term exposure to risk.

 Keep up constant communication whilst in lockdown, whether that’s with your team, suppliers, customers, lenders or the community.
-We’re all starved of the social interaction we would normal have, so picking up the phone instead of typing an email goes a long way or even better still, make it a video call.
+We’re all starved of the social interaction we would normally have, so picking up the phone instead of typing an email goes a long way or even better still, make it a video call.

 Richard McDermott - Senior Tax Advisor